JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2024_04.md

 <img src="/image/article/Luz_y_Vida/LyV_2024_04/Editorial-mayo-24-1.jpg" alt="Editorial mayo 2024-1" width="350">
 </figure>

 What an awakening the world would experience if it could only see Jesus as He really lived on earth and know firsthand His life-giving teachings!
-Words describing beautiful things cannot thrill as much as the sight of those things, nor can the words of a creed inspire the souls of men as does the experience of knowing the presence of God.
-[UB 195:9.8](/en/The_Urantia_Book/195#p9_8)
+Words describing beautiful things cannot thrill as much as the sight of those things, nor can the words of a creed inspire the souls of men as does the experience of knowing the presence of God. <a id="a142_341"></a>[UB 195:9.8](/en/The_Urantia_Book/195#p9_8)

 So therein lies the true conflict, the reason for our hope: in the ability to dream of a world in which love is established, in which hope becomes real and in deciding to go from dreaming to landing that dream.
 In the determination to live, like Anne and Etty, for others and for hope.
 In the willingness to choose a surprising path, incomprehensible to some (as happened to Judas) and admirable to others: the path of unconditional love, the path of the Master, the path of authentic happiness.
 That is our challenge: to also become masters of happiness.